Elluminate Live: Tools

 Elluminate Live! communication tools include integrated Voice over IP and teleconferencing, public and private chat, quizzing and polling, emoticons, and a webcam tool.
 The software includes several visual tools, including whiteboard, application sharing, file transfer, and web tour.
 The software also includes a record feature that allows the moderator to record the class for others to watch later as well as a graphing tool, breakout rooms for group work, and timer.
 The whiteboard supports the uploading of presentations for viewing on the whiteboard for class or meeting.

 System requirements

 To use Elluminate, the user needs Java Web Start or Java SE by Sun Microsystems.
 Elluminate Live is designed to be used on all computers, providing they have Java installed.
-Elluminate is also designed to work on Internet connections that include cable/DSL and 28.8kbit/s or higher dialup connections.
+Elluminate is also designed to work on Internet connections that include cable/DSL and 28.8 kbit/s or higher dialup connections.